What Are Trigger Points?

 Click here to learn more about how DTR Therapy and T•Shellz Wraps work.

-With these easy therapies - Cold Compress or Ice Pack cold compression and the T•Shellz Wrap DTR Therapy device, you will notice significantly reduced pain and an incredible improvement in your range of motion.
+With these easy therapies - cold therapy and the T•Shellz Wrap DTR Therapy device, you will notice significantly reduced pain and an incredible improvement in your range of motion.
 The more diligent you are with your treatment and rehabilitation, the faster you will see successful results!

 If you suffer from trigger points, we guarantee this solution for you - or your money back!